udu3324/Hacker-UI-v8.4/README.md

 ![image](https://user-images.githubusercontent.com/47045986/111418448-be9b8d80-86b5-11eb-980b-a201c5bd97f7.png)

-3, When the timer runs out, the button will not work and you will have to press reset.
-Your scores or your opponet's scores will be saved onto the scores.txt file. (the option of saving scores automatically will be togglable in settings)
+3, When the timer reaches 0, your score will be saved onto "scores.txt" and the play button will be grayed out.
+You will need to press reset to start another round.

 ![image](https://user-images.githubusercontent.com/47045986/111418667-1934e980-86b6-11eb-8809-a9935e491ab1.png)